theantirobot/blockchain-playground/README.md

 # TODO:
 * mitigate reorgs
   * add confirmation count to subscriptions
   * integrate counting confirmations into indexer
 * be resilient against webhookUrl outages
   * decouple webhook invocation from subscription matching
   * add a webhook-invocation-service to manage each webhook invocation
   * show invocation data in the subscription front-end.
+* end-to-end tests